Sim20004/teapot-lang/CONTRIBUTING.md

 Avoid unnecessary abbreviations.

-Prefer:

-identifier

-over:

-ident

-unless the shorter form has an established meaning in the surrounding code.
+Prefer identifier over ident unless the shorter form has an established meaning in the surrounding code.

 Constants